-The Arksen MIG 130 offers quite a few notable features for a modest budget.
+The Arksen MIG 130 offers quite a few great features for a modest budget.

 The duty cycle of any MIG welder is the first thing you should look at and the Arksen welder is rated at 10% at 105 Amp and 35% at 60 Amp.

 This mean that at the setting of 105 Amp you will be able in ten minutes to weld for a maximum of one minute and then you will need to rest the MIG-130 for at least nine minutes.

 The highest settings will allow you to weld thicker pieces of metal.

 Though unless you are skilled, don’t expect to be able to weld more than 1/4 inch thick metal with this welder as a beginner.

 For quarter inch thick metal, beveling and several passes with the 130 MIG would be needed.
 As will welding wire capable of multi pass flux core welding.

 At the 60 Amp setting in 10 minutes you will be able to do three and a half minutes actual welding and then the welder will need to rest for at least six and a half minutes.
 Definitely at this setting you are talking about welding thinner, lighter metals.

 Thermal Over Load Protection On Your Arksen 130

 An excellent feature of the Arksen MIG 130 Gasless Flux Core welder is the Thermal Over Load Protection.
 This capability means that should you attempt to exceed the duty cycle of this Arksen the welder will shut off the torch from welding.

 There is an over temperature light that comes on should the airflow to the unit be blocked and is a visible sign that you have inadvertently exceeded the duty cycle.

 This is all aimed at protecting the unit.

 As experienced welders know exceeding the duty cycle of your welder will most likely put your welder beyond repair.